MikeCheck: Sparked by prolific December growth spurt, Grizzlies emerging from early season growing pains | Memphis Grizzlies

 And that hasn’t changed.

-No matter where they end up in the West, these Next Gen Grizz have hit a December growth spurt after some early growing pains.
+No matter where they end up in the West, these Next Gen Grizz have hit a December growth spurt as they balance some early growing pains.

 The contents of this page have not been reviewed or endorsed by the Memphis Grizzlies.
 All opinions expressed by Michael Wallace are solely his own and do not reflect the opinions of the Memphis Grizzlies or its Basketball Operations staff, owners, parent companies, partners or sponsors.
 His sources are not known to the Memphis Grizzlies and he has no special access to information beyond the access and privileges that go along with being an NBA accredited member of the media.